James Heimbold — Duty, Honor, Country

 “Freedom isn’t free.”

-Every year since 1972 the Monmouth Beach Public School has presented an important community award to an 8th grade student — the Captain James R. Heimbold Memorial Award for Citizenship.
-In fact, Jim’s class inspired and developed the honor, led by his devoted classmate, Bev Bradley McClave.
-The first Heimbold Award recipient was Elizabeth Schaffer and members of the Rise, Visco, Jones, West and McConville families have twice received this much-prized honor.
+Every year since 1972 the Monmouth Beach School has presented an important community award to a graduating 8th grade student — the Captain James R. Heimbold Memorial Award for Citizenship.
+Jim graduated from the same school in June 1957 and his class created the honor, led by his devoted classmate, Bev Bradley McClave.
+The first Heimbold Award recipient was Elizabeth Schaffer.
+Members of the Rise, Visco, Jones, West and McConville families have twice received this much-prized award.

-A career soldier, Captain Heimbold entered the Army in 1966 and graduated as an outstanding trainee from the Officer Candidate School at the Army Artillery and Missile Center at Fort Sill in Oklahoma.
-For his service as a battery commander, Captain Heimbold was awarded the Bronze Star, the US Army Commendation Medal, and a Purple Heart.
+A career soldier, Captain Heimbold entered the US Army in 1966 and graduated as an outstanding trainee from the Officer Candidate School at the Army Artillery and Missile Center at Fort Sill in Oklahoma.
+For his service as a battery commander, Captain Heimbold was decorated with the Bronze Star, the US Army Commendation Medal, and a Purple Heart.

 Jeanne said that her brother would be very proud of his daughter, who is today a mother of two sons and a teacher (and an Alaska resident).
 “She’s really a chip off the old block — a very strong and decent person,” Jeanne explained.
 “Jim left a very fine legacy.”

-His twin brother, Joseph L., Jr., (a former MB School board member and candidate for US Congress in 1976) also served in the military with honor — seeing combat action in Southeast Asia before his brother did.
-For the dangerous duties of a forward observer, Joe won a Silver Star and two Bronze Stars for valor.
+His twin brother, Joseph L., Jr., (a former borough school board member and candidate for US Congress in 1976) also served in the military with honor — seeing combat action in Southeast Asia before his brother did.
+For the dangerous duties of a forward observer, Joe was decorated with a Silver Star and two Bronze Stars for valor.
 He also holds a Master’s Degree in economics from Northeastern University.

-Note: Jim Heimbold’s name is located on Panel 6W, Line 106 of the Vietnam Veterans Memorial in Washington D.C.
-Make sure to visit and pay your respects.
+Make the trip: Jim Heimbold’s name is located on Panel 6W, Line 106 of the Vietnam Veterans Memorial in Washington D.C.
+Visit and pay your respects.
 It’s worth it.
-Also visit the NJ Vietnam Veterans’ Memorial & Museum in nearby Holmdel — which “offers a meaningful and engaging experience that recognizes the sacrifices, courage and valor of Vietnam Veterans.”
+Also visit the NJ Vietnam Veterans’ Memorial & Museum in nearby Holmdel — which “recognizes the sacrifices, courage and valor of Vietnam Veterans.”
 Here’s the website.

 I was only a “small pip squeak” that lived down the end of Monmouth Parkway when I knew Jim and Joe.
 I delivered the Daily Record newspaper to their house.
 They were cool guys.
 Jim gave me a “Tiger” to affix to my bike to enable it to go faster, LOL.